Kesko Design System’s webfont package ships the Skatta Sans UI typeface as ready-to-use @font-face declarations alongside the webfont files.

 SkattaSansUI_TT-BlackNarrow900normalcondensed

-Each font ships as both .woff2 and .woff files.
+Each font ships as .woff, .woff2 and .ttf files.

 Performance #